appsody/stacks/experimental/rust-tide/README.md

 Designed to be used with [Appsody](https://appsody.dev/) an [open source](https://github.com/appsody/) development and operations accelerator for containers.

-This stack is based on the `Rust 1.43.1` runtime.
+This stack is based on the `Rust 1.44.0-buster` runtime release.

 ## Templates